-- Reviewed the external auditors' audit planning memorandum in respect of the audit for the financial statements of the Company and the Group for FY2021. - Reviewed and discussed the external auditors' audit report, key audit matters and the significant audit findings underlying their report. - Noted that the external auditors did not report any actual, suspected or alleged fraud affecting the Group, and also there were no non-compliances.
+- Reviewed the external auditors' audit planning memorandum in respect of the audit for the financial statements of the Company and the Group for FY2022. - Reviewed and discussed the external auditors' audit report, key audit matters and the significant audit findings underlying their report.